What Are Google Shopping Ads? Best Practices Guide (2023)

 Use Audiences

-Audiences (which can be found in the lower left part of Google Ads UI) are another great way for structuring your Google Shopping campaigns.
+Audiences (which can be found in the lower left part of Google Ads UI) are another great way to structure your Google Shopping campaigns.

 • one-time customers